picosh/docs/posts/pastes.md

 # How do I unlist a paste?

-Yes.
 Unlisted in this context means it does not show up on your user landing page where we show all of your pastes.
 In this case, yes, you can "hide" it using a pipe command.

 ```bash
 echo "foobar" | ssh pastes.sh FILENAME hidden=true